evancz/elm-effects/README.md

 In this example we are going to have **two** random GIF viewers.
 The cool part is that we will reuse the `RandomGif` module from example 1 without changing the logic at all.

-To follow along, run the following commands from the `elm-components/` directory:
+To follow along, run the following commands from your `elm-components/` directory:

 ```bash
 cd examples/2/